bkthomps/Ven/README.md

 Vi Enhanced.
 A text editor which is an enhancement to vi, and is similar to vim, but written in Go.
 Uses a gap buffer to store the text.

 ## Installation
-* Download golang if you do not have it yet
+* Download golang if you do not yet have it
-* Run:
+* Get Ven:
   ```
   go get github.com/bkthomps/Ven
   ```